avrodrigues/naturaList/README.md

 occ.cl <- classify_occ(A.setosa, speciaLists)
 ```

-Naturalist also offer an interactive module that allows to visualize occurence in space, get information by pointing the occurrence of interest and manually edit occurrence records by point and click.
+Naturalist also offer an interactive module that allows to visualize occurrence in space, get information by pointing the occurrence of interest and manually edit occurrence records by point and click.
 This interactive module is activate through function `map_module`.
 An article explaining all features of `map_module` function can be accessed in this [article](https://avrodrigues.github.io/naturaList/articles/map_module_vignette.html)

 ## Other resources